Area Directors have two branding fronts that you will find yourself focused on.

 The second and maybe more important branding front is your publication's brand.
 We'll help you advance that brand, too.
 There are several clever ways to do this that most Area Directors are generally blissfully ignorant of, but that's where we come in and that's why they call us the Junkies.

 Starting with the March 2017 deadlines, we are happy to announce that we are utilizing our MailChimp integration and formally implementing our Branded Email Reminders.
 Each of these emails will be formal, utilizing your publications masthead similar to the ones above and a color scheme that will match what your clients see in print each month.

-Each month our team sends out two reminder emails for your clients: a 10 Day Reminder Message and a second 48 Hour Notice.
+Each month our team sends out deadline reminder emails to your clients: a 10 Day Reminder Message and a second 48-Hour Notice*.
 Both of these reminders are essential, but they don't have to be just another email to your clients.
-For this reason, we have designed the second, 48 Hour Notice to be customize-able with a personal message from you, the Area Director.
+For this reason, we have designed the second, 48-Hour Notice to be customizable with a personal message from you, the Area Director.
 This could be a simple message with your headshot and signature, or it could include pertinent monthly information such as about events or happenings in the community.

 Please ask your Ad Junkie for more information.